 – Create a common legal framework and institutional system for the maintenance of the graves, cemeteries, burial of victims of military conflicts from all historical periods;

-– The management system should involve not only the Ministry of Culture of the Republic of Republic of Lithuania but also the Ministry of National Defence and the Ministry of Foreign Affairs.
+– The management system should involve not only the Ministry of Culture of the Republic of Lithuania but also the Ministry of National Defence and the Ministry of Foreign Affairs.

 Heritage Commission is an expert and advisor to the Parliament of the Republic of Lithuania, President of the Republic of Lithuania and to Government of the Republic of Lithuania regarding the national policy of cultural heritage protection, its implementation, evaluation and improvement.